frankowobu/kubernates-demo-project/README.md

 # kubernates-demo-project
-the project shows how i was able to use kubernates to carry out a simple projet usinf minikube
+the project shows how i was able to use kubernates to carry out a simple projet using minikube